Burnham-on-Sea Low Lighthouse: Automation

 When electricity was brought to Burnham in 1927 a 1000-watt incandescent light bulb was installed in each lighthouse (replacing the paraffin vapour burners then in use) which rendered the keepers redundant.
 A submarine cable was laid between the two lighthouses and the characteristics of the two lights were synchronised (being controlled by a 'motor driven character machine' installed in the High lighthouse, which controlled both light circuits together).
 Both lights were given an occulting characteristic, the Low light occulting every 2.5 seconds, the High light every 5 seconds.
 In each location the lamp was set within a sectional fixed optic, backed by a dioptric mirror.
 An automatic lamp changer was provided: in the event of a lamp failure the spare bulb was brought into operation and if it also failed an acetylene lamp would be automatically lit.
 Following automation, the Low light had a range of 9 nmi, the High light 15 nmi.
 The Low light retained its red sectors.

 Decommissioning and recommissioning

-From 1969, in addition to the main light, a subsidiary sector light was shown from a lower window in the High Lighthouse to indicate the correct bearing for the deep-water channel.
+From 1969, in addition to the main light, a subsidiary sector light was shone from a lower window in the High Lighthouse to indicate the correct bearing for the deep-water channel.
 This rendered the Low lighthouse surplus to requirements and it was deactivated that same year.
 On 31 December 1993, however, the High lighthouse was itself, in turn, deactivated; its flashing white light and subsidiary sector light were both transferred to the Low lighthouse, which was thereby brought back into commission.

 Today, the Low Lighthouse has a focal plane of 7 m and provides a white flash every 7.5s, plus a fixed directional light (white, red, or green depending on direction) at a focal plane of 4 m.
 It is operated by Somerset Council.

+In popular culture

+The lighthouse has become a favoured spot for photographers.
+It also features on the back cover of the Weird Guide Britain.